amplitude/amplitude-docs/content/collections/experiment/en/app-level-permissions.md

 After you grant a user editor permissions to your flag, Amplitude Experiment checks permissions, and that user needs edit access through their role.
 For example, if you assign a user the Viewer role and you add them as an editor to your flag, they can't save changes until you assign them a role with editing privileges.

-Users will recieve a notification when they are added as an editor to a flag or experiment.
+Users receive a notification when you add them as an editor to a flag or experiment.
 You can control your notification settings in *Personal settings > Notifications > Updates about my experiments*

 ### Bypassing access restrictions

 In situations where you need to make modifications to a restricted flag or experiment when no editor users are available, there are two ways to do this:

-1. There is an exception made for users with the admin role, who are able to edit restricted flags and experiments even if the user is not in the list of editors.
+1. There is an exception made for users with the admin role, who are able to edit restricted flags and experiments even if the user isn't in the list of editors.
-2. The management API is able to be used to edit all flags and experiments regardless of whether the item has restricted access.
+2. You can use the management API to edit all flags and experiments, regardless of the item's restricted access.

 ## Permissions matrix